boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 R-SUPPORT-CLIENT: yes

-## Local CA: Certificate Authority Built Into CPE
+## Local CA: Certification Authority Built Into CPE

-The CPE would be a Certificate Authority capable of signing certificates for other in-home devices.
-The CA in the CPE would be limitied to signing only certificates belonging to that home network (using {{wildcard}}, {delegated}, {{name-constraints}}, or {{wildcard}}).
+The CPE would be a CA capable of signing certificates for other in-home devices.
+The CA in the CPE would be limitied to signing only certificates belonging to that home network (using Sections {{<delegated}}, {{<name-constraints}}, or {{<wildcard}}).
 This allows the CPE to sign certificates for other devices within the network such as printers, IoT devices, NAS devices, laptops, or anything else needing to be a server on the local network.

-This functionality is beyond the scope of the ADD working group but is mentioned because it was suggested during an ADD meeting.
+> This feature is beyond the scope of the ADD working group but is mentioned because it was suggested during an ADD meeting.

-R-REDUCE-CA: yes, it reduces interaction with public CAs but has same number of interactions with the CPE operator's certificate authority for the CPE itself.
+R-REDUCE-CA: yes, it reduces interaction with public CAs but has same number of interactions with the CPE operator's CA for the CPE itself.
 For other devices within the home network (e.g., printers), it eliminates interaction with the vendor's CA.